Venezuela Trekking & Adventure Challenge – Lost world & Angel Falls – 11 days

-Experience a light aircraft fly by of Angel Falls the most spectacular and highest freedrop waterfall plume in the world which has been climbed by your hosts behind the actual water fall.
-It was first spotted by aviator Jimmy Angel in who spotted the falls and flew over them on November 18, 1933 while searching for a valuable ore bed.
-He famously almost landed successfully on the top but after damage to the plane he managed to descend in 11 days to the nearest village Kamarata after being unable to take off again.
+Experience a light aircraft flight by the Angel Falls, the most spectacular and highest freedrop waterfall plume in the world which has been climbed by your hosts behind the actual waterfall.
+First spotted by aviator Jimmy Angel who flew over them on November 18, 1933 while searching for a valuable ore bed.
+He famously almost landed successfully on the top but after damaging the plane he managed to descend in 11 days to the nearest village Kamarata after being unable to take off again.

 Take up this challenge to travel through Canaima national park by boat as locals do and make an ascent with them.
 Without a doubt a once in a life time trip.

 If you would like to see what Angel Falls or Salto Angel looks like close up check out our climbing images and article about our ascent of the Angel falls main face climbed in 2005 (first free ascent): Face of an Angel http://thefreeclimber.com/articles/tfcAngelFace.htm